- When does the course start?

 By the end of the course all students should have a great CV and Certificate PLUS students should also have a career plan.

-You will acquire a range of skills including ID (e.g. plants, mammals, birds, reptiles, amphibians, butterflies, and animal tracks and signs), survey techniques for various species and habitats, Phase 1 habitat mapping, how to assess a site, report-writing, desk studies, wildlife legislation, animal handling (depending on course choices) and health and safety.
+You will acquire a range of skills including ID (e.g. plants, mammals, birds, reptiles, amphibians, butterflies, and animal tracks and signs), survey techniques for various species and habitats, Phase 1 habitat mapping, how to undertake a protected species assessment, report-writing, desk studies, wildlife legislation, animal handling (depending on course choices) and health and safety.
 This suite of skills is designed to be those that you would be required to have as a professional ecologist.

 If you are on the Certificate PLUS course, your placement is likely to give you other skills and heightened experience in report writing, Anabat sound analysis, conducting surveys (especially bat emergence/activity surveys) and the business side of consultancy.
 Certificate PLUS students will also acquire more personal development skills such as goal-setting, CV preparation and career planning.